-The underwriters have an option for a period of 30 days to purchase up to 243,300 additional ADSs.
+The underwriters have an option for a period of 30 days to purchase up to additional ADSs to cover over-allotments.

-The ADSs

-Each ADS represents 180 ordinary shares.
+The ADSs Each ADS represents ordinary shares.

-The depositary (as identified below) will be the holder of the ordinary shares underlying the ADSs and you will have the rights of an ADS holder as provided in the deposit agreement among us, the depositary and holders and beneficial owners of ADSs from time to time.
+The depositary (as identified below) will be the holder of the ordinary shares underlying the ADSs and you will have the rights of an ADS holder as provided in the deposit agreement among us, the depositary and holders and beneficial owners of ADSs from time to time